15 Best Things To Do in Vatican City

 Being one-eighth the size of New York’s Central Park, Vatican City is the smallest country in the world.
 Its total population struggles to make it to 4 digits.
 It earned its freedom in 1929 from Italy.
 Right now it is the official residence of Pope and is administrative center of Roman Catholicism.
 Its smallest standing army force is entirely consist of of Swiss citizens.
 Stamp and souvenir sales, museum admission fees and donations are the means Vatican generates its revenue.
-Big at heart, this tiny country has so much to offer to you, let’s take a look.
+Big at heart, this tiny country has so much to offer to you, let’s take a look to top tourist attractions in Vatican City.

 1. Saint Peter’s Basilica